Bottom line — you risk exposing credentials any time…

-- You cannot put credentials on a user’s device in any form that’s readable by any automation on that device and think they will not be exposed.
+- You put them on a user’s device in any form that’s readable by any automation running there.

-Consider this in the case of user device apps that interact with Jamf Pro APIs.
-Even if you limit the API user’s permissions or don’t see the harm in the credentials being used in an attack, do not do this.
-Even if you don’t see the threat, the hackers will.
-They keep proving it to us over and over.
-Privilege escalations happen.
-If you don’t agree, please listen to the Jamf session at this year’s BlackHat or to the researchers’ follow-up visit to the Mac Admins podcast to hear them rail against this practice.
+Consider this in the case of the apps or scripts you put on user devices and that interact with Jamf Pro APIs.
+Even if you limit the API user’s permissions or don’t think your users are hacker types, you’re taking a risk.
+Sooner or later one of your devices is going to be compromised and if there are any API credentials there, they’re sitting ducks.
+If you don’t agree, listen to the Jamf session at this year’s BlackHat and to the researchers’ follow-up visit to the Mac Admins podcast to hear them rail against this practice.

 But there are tons of use cases where you need something on a user device to interact with Jamf Pro’s API.
 How can you do it and still stay safe?